HL7/crmi-ig/input/pages/distribution.md

 npm --registry=http://fhir-package-registry install @scope/fhir.uv.test.my-package
 ```

-This example iollustrates the use of an NPM package registry to install IG packages as NPM packages.
+This example illustrates the use of an NPM package registry to install IG packages as NPM packages.
 This example also illustrates the use of NPM Scopes for FHIR packages.

 ### FHIR REST API
 {: #distribution-fhir-rest}